 Looking to soak up some culture in the capital?
-The search ends here; read our round-up of the best of the current art exhibitions in London.
-So whether it’s contemporary classics, shoppable pop-ups or a date with the masters that you crave, you’ll find it here.
+The search ends here; read our round-up of the best current art exhibitions in London.
+So whether it’s contemporary classics, abstract showcases or breathtaking photography that you crave, you’ll find it here.

 Best Current Art Exhibitions in London

 Echoes by Qu Leilei at 3812 Gallery

 3812 Gallery, who specialise in contemporary Chinese art, has settled into its first international gallery space in London St. James’.
 Introducing itself to the public and making its mark on Ryder Street, the gallery’s debut exhibition is ‘Echoes’ by artist Qu Leilei, one of the founding members of the Beijing-based group Stars who fought for artistic freedom between 1979-1983.
 The exhibition and gallery as a whole will introduce the London public to contemporary Chinese art, with a specific interest in the contrast between modern ideas and traditional Chinese techniques such as the use of water and ink.
 28th January – 9th March 2019.

 Bonnard’s dreamy views of everyday life see beauty in the ordinary; they are nostalgic for the fleeting moment.
 His vibrant use of colour creates a bridge to abstraction and reportedly influenced Rothko’s palette; now it illuminates the 21st century – fresh, and yet familiar.
 Expect to crave golden hour in Provence afterwards.
 23 Jan to 6 May.

 Polaroid Photos by Andy, 1971-1986 at Bastian Gallery